-d.
-Subsidized services
+(d) Subsidized services

-- i.
-Health and ambulance
+- (i) Health and ambulance

-- ii.
-Libraries and museums
+- (ii) Libraries and museums

-- iii.
-Proclaimed roads.
+- (iii)Proclaimed roads.

-- 6.2 Trading and economic services must be ring fenced and financed from service charges while community and subsidized services will be financed from profits on trading and economic services, regulatory fees, rates and rates related income.
+- (2)Trading and economic services must be ring fenced and financed from service charges while community and subsidized services will be financed from profits on trading and economic services, regulatory fees, rates and rates related income.

-- 6.3 Expenditure will be classified in the following categories:
+- (a) Expenditure will be classified in the following categories:

-- a.
-Salaries, wages and allowances
+- (i) Salaries, wages and allowances

-- b.
-Bulk purchases
+- (ii) Bulk purchases

-- c.
-General expenditure
+- (iii)General expenditure

-- d.
-Repairs and maintenance
+- (iv)Repairs and maintenance

-- e.
-Capital charges (interest and redemption)/depreciation
+- (v) Capital charges (interest and redemption)/depreciation

-- f.
-Contribution of fixed assets
+- (vi) Contribution of fixed assets

-- g.
-Contribution to funds-
+- (vii) Contribution to funds

-- (i) bad debts
+- a. bad debts

-- (ii) working capital; and
+- b. working capital; and

-- (iii) statutory funds.
+- c. statutory funds.

-- h.
-Contribution to reserves
+- (viii) Contribution to reserves

-- i.
-Gross expenditure
+- (ix)Gross expenditure

-- j.
-Less charge-out
+- (x) Less charge-out

-- k.
-Net expenditure
+- (xi)Net expenditure

-- I. Income
+- (xii) Income

-- m.
-Surplus/Deficit
+- (xiii) Surplus/Deficit

-- 6.4 Cost centers will be created to which the costs associated with providing the service can be allocated
+- (3) Cost centers will be created to which the costs associated with providing the service can be allocated-

-- a. by Department
+- (i) by Department

-- b. by Section/service; and
+- (ii) by Section/service; and

-- c. by Division/service.
+- (iii) by Division/service.

-- 6.5 The subjective classification of expenditure each with a unique vote will be applied to all cost centers.
+- (4) The subjective classification of expenditure each with a unique vote will be applied to all cost centers.

-PART 7: CATEGORIES OF PROPERTY
+7. CATEGORIES OF PROPERTY

-In determining whether a property forms part of a particular category indicated below, the municipality shall have regard to the actual as well as the permitted use to which the relevant property is put.
+(1) In determining whether a property forms part of a particular category indicated below, the municipality shall have regard to the actual as well as the permitted use to which the relevant property is put.
 In the case of vacant land not specifically included in any of the categories indicated in schedule 1, the permitted use of the property shall determine into which category it falls.